FallingSnow/h265ize/README.md

 h265ize is a fire and forget weapon.
 A bash script utilizing handbrake to encode large quantities of videos with the hevc codec.
 For more information visit [ayrton.sparling.us](https://ayrton.sparling.us/index.php/ultimate-x265hevc-encoding-script-h265izer/ "Ayrton Sparling").

+If you have any questions or the script isn't working for you, feel free to open an issue.

 ## Features
 - Batch file processing (can process a whole folder)
 - Automatically detects video files (only processes video files found within a folder)